FAQ

 What appears in public search?

 Search itself does not require login or signup.
-Public results only show reviewed unresolved transaction signals tied to a number or Facebook profile, with signal counts, evidence counts, recency, and summary context after moderation.
+Public results only show reviewed unresolved transaction signals tied to a searched identifier, such as a mobile wallet number, bank account, Facebook profile, or marketplace handle, with signal counts, evidence counts, recency, and summary context after moderation.

 Does a public match mean guilt?

-No. A public match means Bantay has reviewed unresolved transaction reports for that identifier.
+No. A public match means Bantay has reviewed unresolved transaction reports tied to that identifier.
 It is a caution signal, not a legal or criminal determination.

 What if I do not see a result?